 - you feel ready to have sex for the first time.

-Get the deets before getting in the sheets
+Get the deets before getting between the sheets

-- What the hymen?
-For women, there can be bleeding the first time they have vaginal sex if their hymen ruptures.
-It’s normal to bleed and it’s equally normal not to bleed.
+The hymen is a thin membrane that covers, or partially covers, the opening of the vagina.
+You may bleed the first time you have vaginal sex if your hymen ruptures.
+It’s normal to bleed, and it’s equally normal not to.

-If you do bleed, it shouldn’t last long, but if it continues, visit your GP.
+What to do: If you do bleed, it shouldn’t last long; but if it continues, visit your GP.

-Tell that tumbleweed it’s not welcome.
-Go into it ready to have a laugh, and those awkward instances won’t seem like such a big deal.
-It might be that you’re nervous, in which case you should take some deep breaths to help you relax and ease into it.
-If the awkwardness is overwhelming, you might want to stop and chat to your partner so that you feel more comfortable about everything.
+What to do: Go into sex ready to have a laugh, and those awkward moments won’t feel like such a big deal.
+If you’re nervous, take some deep breaths to help you relax and ease into it.
+If the awkwardness feels overwhelming, stop for a while and chat to your partner until you feel more comfortable.

-After having sex for the first time, you might be feeling a bunch of different things.
-It’s not uncommon to feel:
+After having sex for the first time, it’s common to feel:

 - worried or guilty

-Sex is a personal way to feel close to someone, so it’s understandable if you experience intense feelings post sex.
-If you’re worried about the feelings you’re having, talk it through with your partner or someone you can trust, like a good friend, family member or a counsellor.
+Sex is a very personal way to feel close to someone, so experiencing intense feelings after sex is understandable.
+If you’re worried about what you’re feeling, talk it through with your partner, a trusted friend, a family member or a counsellor.